fusioncharts/dev_centre_docs/getting-started/jquery/install-using-jquery.md

 The `fusioncharts` package contains files for all charts and widgets and only two map definition files, for the **World map** and the **USA map**.

-This section outlines the steps to be executed for installing all the node modules via NPM and rendering charts using the FusionCharts jQuery helpers.
+This section outlines the steps to be executed for installing all the node modules via npm and rendering charts using the FusionCharts jQuery helpers.

 **Step 1:** Install the `jquery-fusioncharts` package